cefriel/mapping-template/README.md

 ### Functionalities
 The main functionalities provided by this component are:
-- Enable _SPARQL queries_ in the template accessing an HTTP Repository or an in-memory repository initialized with triples from a file
+- Enable _SPARQL queries_ in the template accessing an HTTP Repository or an in-memory repository initialized with triples from one or multiple RDF files
 - Possibility to access a portion of the repository contextualizing queries with respect to a specific named graph
 - Access custom _utility functions_ in the template
 - Activate procedures for specific _output formats_ (e.g. XML option to validate and indent XML files)